FluffyCommando/The-Factory-Must-Work/README.md

 ## Installation

 1. Install NeoForge for Minecraft 1.21.1.
-2. Download and install [Create](https://www.curseforge.com/minecraft/mc-mods/create) and [TFMG](https://www.curseforge.com/minecraft/mc-mods/create-industry).
+2. Download and install [Create](https://www.curseforge.com/minecraft/mc-mods/create) and [TFMG v1.2.2](https://www.curseforge.com/minecraft/mc-mods/create-industry).
 3. Drop this mod's jar into your `mods` folder alongside them.

 No config changes are required to get the new content and bug fixes working — everything ships with sensible defaults.
 See [Balance & Configuration](#balance--configuration) if you want to tune anything.